An Advanced, Whole Health Approach

 Meaning, the systems are working too hard, too often, too long, building up too much tension & stress, eventually breaking down.

 This state of heightened nerve activity is a major cause of many Soft Tissue Issues — the conditions, symptoms, aches & pains, and many other dysfunctions — many of us face.

 The DSL Therapy System operates on the principle that many, maybe most, musculo-fascial tensions are held in place by excess activity in the higher levels of the Central Nerve System (CNS), or in various layers or levels of the Brain itself.

 Now, there ARE musculo-fascial tensions that operate only at the “cord level.”
-Meaning they are unconsciously activated and maintained by nerve circuits in the spinal cord and other peripheral nerves, but are not communicating to the upper levels of the nervous system.
+Meaning they are unconsciously activated and maintained by nerve circuits in the spinal cord and other peripheral nerves, but are not necessarily communicating with the upper levels of the nervous system.

-Yet these cord level activities can be influenced by the upper levels of the nerve system by consciously “reaching down” with the mind through the nervous system to the areas in question.
+Yet these cord level activities can be influenced by the upper levels of the nerve system and brain by consciously “reaching down” with the mind through the nervous system to the areas in question.

 In Our View, Medical Massage is a process of determining which muscles and/or organs are most responsible for a Client’s pain, symptoms, or conditions, be they at or distant from the pain or dysfunctional area, then direct treatment to those tissues.

 Then, the Next Level Up, is Mindful Medical Massage*, the treatment that embraces and engages ALL ASPECTS of the Client’s BodyMind to create systemic, whole body responses to the therapy.